 McCluski enjoys cooking and working out; her passion for the children's hospital springs from personal experience—she worked there from 1975 to 1983—and from the caring and dedication of the staff during Ryan's illness.

 Parrinello’s leadership skills have translated well in her work with Golisano Children’s Hospital.
-A strong advocate of the hospital, Parrinello has been a huge help with getting the word out to the Medical Center community about events like Miracle Jeans Day, the Golf Classic and the Ski Outing.
-She has assisted in many other ways as well, including securing space for Golisano Children’s Hospital’s telethon and Drive for Miracles Radiothon.
+A strong advocate of the hospital, Parrinello has been a huge help with getting the word out to the Medical Center community about events like, and serves as co-chair of the annual GCH golf tournament, the Golf Classic and the Ski Outing.

 In addition to her administrative duties, Parrinello precepts and teaches students in the University’s graduate school of business, the Simon School, in healthcare management.
 Parrinello also chairs the COO forum for the Hospital Association of New York State and serves on the Board of the State appointed, Finger Lakes Health Systems Agency and is also a board member of the Visiting Nurse Service of Rochester, where she chairs the Program and Planning Committee.

 Brian Pasley, Executive Vice President, Consumer Lending Manager and CRA Officer at Canandaigua National Bank & Trust